What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first step you must do when confronted with a blocked toilet is turning off water valves in front of the toilet.
-This will ensure that no more water enters the tank during your are working to unblock it.
-The valve is normally located near to the base of tank on the other side.
+The first thing you need to do when facing a clogged toilet is to shut off water valves that is behind the toilet.
+This step ensures that there is no further water entering the tank while you try to get it unclogged.
+The valve is usually situated at in the middle of the tank on the other side.

-Hands must be protected against germs and bacteria found in your toilet bowl with rubber gloves prior to using any tools for unclogging.
+You must protect your hands from potential bacteria or germs present in your toilet by wearing rubber gloves prior to using any tools that help in unclogging.

 Step 3: Use a plunger.